What will the referendum question be?

-Tight public health regulations give our best chance at reducing cannabis-related harms.
-If we regulate we can control potency, packaging, price and portion size.
-Public education can influence how often and how much people use.
+Tightening public health regulations give our best chance at reducing cannabis-related harms.
+The Cannabis Control Bill proposes regulating potency, packaging, pricing and portion size.
+Public education campaigns will influence how often and how much people use.

 Will legalising adult use of cannabis lead to more people using cannabis?
 And what about young people?

-In a regulated market, we can design our system to encourage people to consume less often, and consume less potent products.
-We can also offer help earlier to those who are struggling with their use, or are likely to run into problems down the track.
+The Cannabis Control Bill encourages people to consume less often and consume less potent products.
+A levy will allocate funds for drug education and treatment, meaning those who are struggling with their use or are likely to run into problems down the track can get help.

 What age should people be able to buy and use cannabis?